-Arvind, the flagship company of the Ahmedabad-based Lalbhai group which was founded by the Late Mr Kasturbhai Lalbhai in 1931, is a diversified conglomerate having presence in textiles, branded apparel retailing, engineering, waste-water treatment plants and real estate businesses amongst others at a group level.
-Arvind is one of India's leading vertically-integrated textile companies with presence of more than eight decades in the industry.
-Arvind is amongst the largest denim and woven fabric manufacturers, with an installed capacity of 100 million meters per annum (MMPA) and 140 MMPA, respectively, as on March 31, 2021.
-Arvind also manufactures a range of cotton shirting, knits, bottom weights (Khakis) and technical textiles/advanced material.
+Arvind, the flagship company of the Ahmedabad-based Lalbhai group, which was founded by the Late Mr Kasturbhai Lalbhai in 1931, is a diversified conglomerate having presence in textiles, branded apparel retailing, engineering, waste-water treatment plants and real estate businesses, among others, at a group level.
+Arvind is one of India's leading vertically-integrated textile companies with a presence of more than eight decades in the industry.
+It is among the largest denim and woven fabric manufacturers, with an installed capacity of 100 million meters per annum (MMPA) and 140 MMPA, respectively, as on March 31, 2021.
+Arvind also manufactures a range of cotton shirting, knits, bottom weights (Khakis) and technical textiles/advanced materials.
 Arvind, through its subsidiary, AEL, is engaged in assembling and installation of waste-water treatment plants.